 Meet the Team

-The Lymphedema Studies Program, part of the Center for Breast Cancer, launched in 2005 under the leadership of Alphonse Taghian, MD, PhD.
+The Breast Cancer-Related Lymphedema program, part of the Center for Breast Cancer, was launched in 2005 under the leadership of Alphonse Taghian, MD, PhD.

 Lymphedema is swelling caused by fluid that collects in the tissues under the skin.
 This fluid is called “lymph.”
 Patients who have undergone surgery or radiation therapy for breast cancer have greater risk of developing lymphedema.
 Breast cancer-related lymphedema can occur in the breast, chest wall, arm and/or hand.